sx107/soundGate/README.md

 The input sample first of all is split into different frequency bands using the provided `gate_filters` filter bank using LR2 filter.
 For each separate frequency band the volume dependence on time is found using `signal_volume()` with 0.1 second window.
 This array is then thresholded, with threshold being set by `thresholds` for each frequency band separately.
 Areas containing `1` are then stretched by `stretch_gate` seconds, and, finally, an attack-release envelope is built for this gate signal using `attack_release()`.
 Finally, obtained attack-release enveloped are applied to each frequency band (multiplied with them) and all frequency bands are summed back together, which constitutes the output sound.

 #### process_sound()
 Load the sound using `librosa.load`, grab the required `channel`, resample it to `process_sr`.
 A high-pass filter is then applied to filter out any DC offset and the sound is normalized.
 The sound sample is then split into noise and voice using `find_signal()`.
 Both noise and voice are split into different frequency bands, average volume is found for each frequency band.
 Noise volumes are amplified by min_threshold_db decibels.
 Noise thresholds are then determined as `noise_avg_volume + (voice_avg_volume - noise_avg_volume) * nt` for each frequency band; if voice volume is lower than the noise volume for any frequency band, the noise threshold at that frequency band is then set to the noise volume.
+If `retain_noise_shape = True`, then maximum threshold/noise volume ratio is found across all frequency bands and noise threshold is set to noise volume multiplied by that ratio.
 Finally, the sound is processed using `sound_filtered_gate()` with determined noise thresholds.
 If `no_silence` is set to `True`, then only areas containing voice (found recently using `find_signal()`) are processed and returned.
 Before output, the sound is resampled to `output_sr`.

 ### Tips
 Most probably you will need to change some parameters according to your particular case.
 I'd start with the nt parameter.
 If `find_signal()` truncates the voice areas or removes short samples of voice, try increasing `nd_timesmooth`.
 Set draw to `True` to see what exactly the script does.
 If the voice sounds muffled sometimes, then, most probably, high frequencies did not pass the gate.
 Try lowering `nt` or increasing `spread_gate`.
 You may also want to play with `gate_attack` and `gate_release` parameters - increase `gate_release` if end of phrases are cut out, lower `gate_attack` if phrases beginnings are cut out.